Society

 Contribution to Countermeasures against Antimicrobial Resistance (AMR)

 If antimicrobials, which are used to treat infections, are inappropriately used, bacteria in the body may not be terminated sufficiently, and the surviving bacteria may become drug resistant.
 If drug-resistant bacteria proliferate, antimicrobials will become less effective, making it difficult to treat infections that would otherwise be mild and reversible.
-If countermeasures against AMR1 (antimicrobial resistance) are not taken, the number of annual deaths due to AMR is expected to exceed 10 million by 2050.2 This is a high figure, estimated to surpass the number of deaths from cancer.
-For this reason, AMR is recognized by the World Health Organization (WHO) and a variety of other groups as a social issue that must be addressed worldwide.
+If countermeasures against antimicrobial resistance (AMR)1 are not taken, the number of annual deaths due to AMR is expected to reach 10 million by 2050.2 This is a high figure, estimated to surpass the number of deaths from cancer.
+For this reason, AMR is recognized by the World Health Organization (WHO) and various other organizations as a social challenge that must be addressed worldwide.

 As a company involved in healthcare, Sysmex is working to establish new testing technologies and to develop products that can resolve this issue.
-In June 2023, we launched a testing system for rapid detection of antimicrobial susceptibility in Europe, which detects the presence or absence of bacteria and assesses the effectiveness of antimicrobials using urine samples from patients suspected of having urinary tract infections.3 Using a unique and proprietary microfluidic technology,5 the system delivers the results of the antimicrobial susceptibility testing (AST)4 in as little as 30 minutes from the start of measurement, a significant reduction compared to the several days required for conventional AST, thereby helping ensure that appropriate antimicrobials are prescribed at first visits to clinics, etc. in primary care.
+In June 2023, we launched a testing system for rapid detection of antimicrobial susceptibility in Europe, which detects the presence or absence of bacteria and assesses the effectiveness of antimicrobials using urine samples from patients suspected of having urinary tract infections.3 Using a unique and proprietary microfluidic technology,4 the system delivers the results of the antimicrobial susceptibility testing (AST)5 in as little as 30 minutes from the start of measurement, a significant reduction compared to the several days required for conventional AST, thereby helping ensure that appropriate antimicrobials are prescribed at first visits to clinics and other primary care settings.

 Sysmex will continuously commit itself to tackling the universal threat of AMR by developing and delivering innovative testing and diagnostic technologies.